Why should I replace my brake fluid?

 Understanding the Importance of Brake Fluid Replacement

 If your brake fluid contains water or another pollutant, you should replace it to stay safe on the road.
-While most mechanics recommend changing the brake fluid every two years, most people don't change it until it's too late.
+While most mechanics recommend changing the brake fluid every two years or every 40,000 - 45,000 miles, most people don't change it until it's too late.

 Not changing your brake fluid could result in reduced brake effectiveness, pedals that you can press to the floor, or the need to pump your brakes to stop.
 As your brake fluid builds moisture in the system, it changes how the brake system reacts to heat, which can alter your braking ability.